coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-04-iterating-the-arraylist-in-java.md

 ## 2. Iterating the ArrayList using Enhanced For Loop i.e. For-each loop

-Here we will use the Enhanced For Loop to iterate through ArrayList.
+Here we will use the [foreach loop i.e. Enhanced For Loop](https://coderolls.com/for-each-loop/) to iterate through ArrayList.

 Let us understand the syntax for the Enhanced For Loop.